 Wix is currently used by over 110 million people around the world to create stunning and functional websites.
 It comes packed with the latest website building features like the best ecommerce tools, a phenomenal app market, social media integration, SEO prompts… But wait!
 Which of their products should you use for design: Wix Editor or Wix ADI, and what’s the difference?

-Put simply, Wix Editor is a fully immersive platform that offers you total control over every aspect of your website.
-You start by choosing one of over 510 designer templates that you feel best suits the website you want.
+Put simply, Wix Editor is a fully immersive platform that offers you total control over every aspect of creating your website.
+You start by choosing one of over 800 designer templates that you feel best suits the website you want.

 Wix ADI on the other hand, is a far more stripped-back, quicker product that offers a users a simpler process.